Infinitely presented small cancellation groups have the Haagerup property: Preliminaries

 In this paper, we work with a group $G$ defined by an infinite presentation

 with a finite symmetric generating set $S$ and (freely) cyclically reduced \emph{relators} $r_i$.
-With the presentation (\ref{e:p1}) there is associated a combinatorial $2$--dimensional CW complex, the \emph{Cayley complex} $X$, defined as follows.
+There is a combinatorial $2$--dimensional CW complex, the \emph{Cayley complex} $X$, associated with the presentation (\ref{e:p1}).
+It is defined as follows.
 The $1$--skeleton $X^{(1)}$ of $X$ is the Cayley graph (with respect to the generating set $S$) of $G$.
 The $2$--cells of $X$ have boundary cycles labeled by relators $r_i$ and are attached to the $1$--skeleton by maps preserving labeling (of the Cayley graph).
 We say that the presentation (\ref{e:p1}) is a \emph{$C'(\lambda)$--small cancellation presentation} when the corresponding Cayley complex $X$ satisfies the $C'(\lambda)$--condition.

 \begin{examples} Here are a few concrete examples of infinite small cancellation presentations defining groups with various unusual properties.

 \begin{itemize} \item[(i)](Pride) For each positive integer $n,$ let $u_n, v_n$ be words in $a^n$ and $b^n,$ and let